Dr. Seuss once created zoological oddities for Esso products of Standard Oil Company of New Jersey.

-During the Great Depression, the strange but wonderful creatures of the future Dr. Seuss helped sell Essolube and other products for Standard Oil of New Jersey.
+During the Great Depression, fanciful creatures drawn by the future Dr. Seuss promoted Essolube and other products for Standard Oil of New Jersey.
 He later said his experience at Standard, “taught me conciseness and how to marry pictures with words.”

 Standard Oil’s “Flit” was a popular bug spray.

 In the cartoon that launched his career, Theodor Seuss Geisel drew a peculiar dragon inside a castle.
 The January 14, 1928, issue of New York City’s Judge magazine featured the beast.
 Geisel would soon introduce America to many less threatening characters inhabiting his imaginative menagerie.

 “Flit,” was a popular bug spray of the day – especially against flies and mosquitoes.
 It was one of many Standard Oil Company of New Jersey consumer products derived from petroleum.
 Late in 1927, Standard Oil’s growing advertising department, which had focused on sales of Standard and Esso gasoline, lubricating oil, fuel oil and asphalt, reorganized to promote other products, according to author Alfred Chandler Jr.